EyePiercings/EyePiercings.github.io/_posts/2018-05-06-designmanifesto.md

 ![Tree Panel](../img/projImg/mockups/Data2.png)

-Letting go makes room for more. *Always* go for more.
+Letting go makes room for more growth. *Always* go for more.

 ## Conclusion